kubosho/wezterm-sessions/README.md

 There are currently some limitations and improvements that need to be implemented:

 - The script is a fork of the original [WezTerm Session Manager](https://github.com/danielcopper/wezterm-session-manager) created by [Daniel Copper](https://github.com/danielcopper), which had some limitations I tried to fix, but also it was tested both on linux and windows.
-On the contrary I'm only interested on linux and so new functionaliy won't be tested on windows.
+On the contrary I'm only interested on linux and so new functionality won't be tested on windows (if windows users are willing to help, they're welcome).
 - The script tries to restore the running processes (only on mac/linux) in each pane, and it does this by inspecting the `proc` `cmdline` file.
 Probably this can be improved and probably not all processes can be restored succesfully.
 - The script does not treat remote sessions in a special way at the moment, and for what I read, there are some differences in WezTerm available infos for remote sessions.
 So maybe this doesn't work well in this scenario.
 It works well on local and unix domains.